Legal Defense 101

 - Claims Category 2: LAMMICO defends claims reported in the same policy period until the company has paid judgments or settlements totaling $3 million, regardless of the number of claims reported during that policy period and subject to a $1 million limit per claim.
 Once $3 million in judgments and/or settlements has been paid, LAMMICO’s duty to defend and obligation to pay judgments and/or settlements on any remaining claims ends.

 LAMMICO offers comprehensive resources to LAMMICO insureds and is keenly aware of the additional burden a malpractice claim can place on an already taxed healthcare provider.
 This is precisely why our Risk Management and Patient Safety Department developed products and services related to emotionally preparing for litigation.
 LAMMICO is here to support healthcare providers experiencing anxiety during the malpractice litigation process.
-Both live lecture workshops and online education are available for our policyholders to assist them in dealing with litigation stress.
+Online education is available for our policyholders to assist them in dealing with litigation stress.

 Legal Defense Glossary

-A legal document containing a defendant’s written response to a Complaint or Declaration in a legal proceeding.
+A legal document containing a defendant’s written response to a lawsuit.

 Written questions submitted by one party for another party to answer, as part of the discovery process.